Meheedi-Hasan/AnyDo-Automation-selenium/README.md

+# AnyDo-Automaton-selenium

-# This project automates certain tasks in Any.do, a popular task management application, using Selenium and Maven.
+### This project automates certain tasks in [Any.do](https://app.any.do/), a popular task management application, using Selenium and Maven.
 The automation script is written in Java.

-# Technology used for Test
+### Technology used for Test
 * tool: Selenium
 * Language: Java
 * Architecture: POM
 * Framework: TestNG
 * IDE: eclipse

-# Pre Requisites:
+### Pre Requisites:
 * Open/install Java JDK 8 version on your PC
 * Install Maven on your PC
 * Install TestNG on your IDE